NickMcWay/InFrame/README.md

-# Cofy
+# InFrame

-Cofy is a small SwiftUI demo app that captures a **context selfie**: it shoots the scene with the back camera, snaps a selfie with the front camera, and automatically composites the two into a single photo saved to your library.
+InFrame is a SwiftUI app that captures a **context selfie**: it shoots the scene with the back camera, snaps a selfie with the front camera, and automatically composites the two into a single photo saved to your library.

 ## Features
 - **Camera** – Switches between rear and front cameras to capture the scene and your selfie, then saves the composite (and optionally the originals) to the photo library.